- Our Platform

 Share on Social

 Indigenous issues are also very complex.
 Some communities are prosperous, others much poorer than the Canadian average.
-Many suffer from acute social problems, including crime, domestic violence, substance abuse and suicide.
+Many suffer from critical social issues, including homelessness, crime, domestic violence, substance abuse and suicide.
 Many don’t have the basic services that we take for granted such as access to clean water.
-There are other major issues to address regarding treaty negotiations, housing, property rights on reserves, etc.
+There are other major issues to address regarding treaty negotiations, housing, property rights on reserves, residential schools, etc.

-Many injustices were committed in the past by the Canadian government towards indigenous peoples.
+Many injustices were committed in the past by the Canadian government towards indigenous peoples, some of which are still ongoing.
 We cannot rewrite the past, but only seek the best way to live together harmoniously in the future.
 This relationship must be based on mutual respect and a balanced approach taking into account the needs of the indigenous population and the interests of the Canadian population as a whole.

-- A People’s Party government will explore options to replace the paternalistic Indian Act, which keeps indigenous peoples in a state of dependency and allows the federal government to control most aspects of their lives, with a new legal framework that guarantees equal rights and responsibilities to indigenous people as Canadians, and promotes the self-reliance of communities.
+- A People’s Party government is committed to seeking options to replace the paternalistic Indian Act, which keeps indigenous peoples in a state of dependency and allows the federal government to control most aspects of their lives, with a new legal framework that guarantees equal rights and responsibilities to indigenous people as Canadians, and promotes the self-reliance of communities.

 - A People’s Party government will respect our Constitution and treaties.
 It will reaffirm the federal government’s power to approve natural resources and infrastructure projects, after adequate consultations with affected indigenous groups, and in partnership with them to ensure they can benefit from these economic opportunities.